-The academic administrator serving as a chair or the administrator’s designee sends out invitations to the candidates.
-Any changes that must be made to the interview schedule in order to accommodate candidates’ availability must be approved by the Screening Committee Facilitator.

-H. ORAL INTERVIEW
+G. ORAL INTERVIEW

 Oral Interview Briefing (thirty minutes before first interview)

-The Screening Committee Facilitator discusses the District’s Equal Employment Opportunity policy and various guidelines pertinent to the interview process including those related to asking follow-up questions, providing written comments on oral interview forms, and discussing candidates’ performances.
-The committee reviews each question and discusses, in general, an appropriate answer.
+The Employment Equity Facilitator discusses the District’s Equal Employment Opportunity policy and various guidelines pertinent to the interview process including those related to asking follow-up questions, providing written comments on oral interview forms, and discussing candidates’ performances.
+The selection committee reviews each question and discusses, in general, an appropriate answer.
 Follow-up questions may be asked to elicit additional information with regard to responses provided by the applicants.
 All follow-up questions must be for purposes of clarification and expansion of an applicant’s response.
-Oral Interview At the beginning of the interview, the Screening Committee Facilitator welcomes and introduces the candidate, introduces each committee member, and advises the candidate about the process of the interview.
-This introduction includes the approximate length of the interview, number of questions, roles of the committee members and the fact that the committee will be taking notes, length of the teaching demonstration, and the support role of the Screening Committee Facilitator.
-At the close of each interview, the Screening Committee Facilitator thanks the candidate and advises them of the next step in the process.
-The Screening Committee Facilitator ensures that all interviews are conducted within the allotted time.
-Oral Interview Discussion and Rating At the conclusion of each oral interview, the Screening Committee Facilitator facilitates the following discussion process:
+Oral Interview At the beginning of the interview, the Employment Equity Facilitator welcomes and introduces the candidate, introduces each committee member, and advises the candidate about the process of the interview.
+This introduction includes the approximate length of the interview, number of questions, roles of the selection committee members and the fact that the committee will be taking notes, length of the teaching demonstration, and the support role of the Employment Equity Facilitator.
+At the close of each interview, the Employment Equity Facilitator thanks the candidate and advises them of the next step in the process.
+The Employment Equity Facilitator ensures that all interviews are conducted within the allotted time.
+Oral Interview Discussion and Rating At the conclusion of each oral interview, the Employment Equity Facilitator facilitates the following discussion process:

 At the conclusion of each oral interview, each committee member will share a brief summary of each applicant’s strengths and limitations.
 Generally, the discussion will consist of: a) clarification of technical questions asked during the interview; b) the manner in which the candidate responded to questions asked during the interview; c) strengths and weaknesses of each candidate, including professional impact.